y-muller/pegasus-android-helpers/README.md

 Skyscraper doesn't remove anything from its cache when games are deleted.
 The script will run the vacuum command on all the platforms.

+### Widgets
+If you have installed Termux:Widgets you can add shortcuts to your home screen.
+The scripts MUST be in `.shortcuts`.